f1yn/wrap-es5/README.md

 There are  dependencies for this package, due to it's minimalist nature.

-**Unit testing requires the manual installation of jest** This is not included by default to prevent a bloated install for a potentially un-needed dependency.
+**Unit testing requires the manual installation of jest** It's not included by default to prevent a bloated install.

 ## Usage